maxims94/helius-post-alpenglow/README.md

 Also, keep in mind that we're talking about a **globally distributed Layer-1 blockchain** managing assets worth billions of dollars.

-Taking this into account, this is a **remarkably low figure**!
+Taking this into account, **this is a remarkably low figure**!

-This dramatic reduction in latency directly leads to a **significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real time.
+This drastic reduction in latency **directly leads to a significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real time.

 ## Multiple concurrent leaders